xjsender/haoide/README.md

 + Change default workspace to ```C:/ForcedotcomWorkspace``` (2013-12-15)
 + Add support for log levels for anonymous code (2013-12-22)
 + Add a new setting for disabling field name and label completion (2013-12-23)
++ Fix bug for completion: variable in method parameter (2013-12-24)

 # Installation #
 You can install this plugin by search ```Salesforce IDE``` in package control